cantino/mcfly/README.md

 ## Prioritization

-The key feature of McFly is smart command prioritization.
-The goal is for the command you want to run to always be one of the suggestions.
+The key feature of McFly is smart command prioritization powered by a small neural network that runs in real time.
+The goal is for the command you want to run to always be one of the top suggestions.

 When suggesting a command, McFly takes into consideration: